zenml-io/zenml/docs/book/component-gallery/artifact-stores/local.md

 [local Kubernetes Orchestrator](../orchestrators/kubernetes.md) can be combined with a local Artifact Store
-* only [Model Deployers](../model-deployers/model-deployers.md) that are running locally, such as the [MLflow Model Deployer](../model-deployers/mlflow.md) can only be used in combination with a local Artifact Store
+* only [Model Deployers](../model-deployers/model-deployers.md) that are running locally, such as the [MLflow Model Deployer](../model-deployers/mlflow.md), can be used in combination with a local Artifact Store
 * [Step Operators](../step-operators/step-operators.md): none of the Step Operators can be used in the same stack as a local Artifact Store, given that their very purpose is to run ZenML steps in remote specialized environments